senaagacc/Gemini-Chatbot-with-Streamlit/README.md

 ---

 ## 🔎 About
 This project showcases a lightweight chat application where users can interact with a Google Gemini model in real time via a Streamlit interface.
-It is ideal as a demo, portfolio item, or starting point for production-grade assistants.
+It is designed as a **demo project**, a **portfolio piece**, or a **starting point** for production-grade AI assistants.

 ---